Tishman Speyer Acquires Mazza Gallerie Site for Mixed-Use Redevelopment

 The price was not disclosed, but the Washington Business Journal reported it as $52 million.

-Tishman Speyer plans to redevelop the property into new rental housing, while retaining substantial retail space and a large parking garage situated underground.
+Tishman Speyer plans to redevelop the property into new rental housing, while retaining substantial retail space and a large parking garage situated underground, according to a prepared statement.

 The property is situated within the Wisconsin Avenue Retail Corridor, which is known as one of the area’s premier shopping areas, but currently has few housing options.